 Disney more than doubled the number of attractions that accept FastPass+ over the previous FastPass system.
 We're all in favor of more choices, but all attractions aren't created equally.
 You want to make sure you use your FastPass+ selections on your favorite rides and the most popular attractions with the longest wait times.
 To help you out, we made a list of priority attractions by park below.

-Mind the tier system at Epcot, Disney's Hollywood Studios and Disney's Animal Kingdom.
+Mind the tier system at EPCOT, Disney's Hollywood Studios and Disney's Animal Kingdom.

 All parks except for Magic Kingdom have a tiered structure in place for FastPass+ selections.
 You can make only one selection from the Tier 1 list of attractions and two selections from the Tier 2 list.
-The Tier 1 attractions include your main headliners, those attractions that you do not want to miss.
+The Tier 1 attractions include your main headliners, aka those attractions that you do not want to miss.
 Not surprisingly, these are the same attractions with the longest waits.

-Top 3 FastPass+ Priorities by Park
+Top Three Disney World FastPass Priorities by Park

 Magic Kingdom Park